- Photo by: Guide Mike Lewis

 **Jackson Hole Mountain Guides supplies all the rock climbing gear, harnesses, helmets, locking carabiners & belay/rappel devices, crampons, and ice axes.
 However, you are welcome to bring your own equipment.
 Please coordinate with our office for gear checks.
 Backpacks, rock shoes, and boots can all be rented in our Jackson office for $10 per day.

 For your safety and comfort, bring synthetic and or natural fiber clothing for insulation.
-Cotton is NOT recommended and down must be kept dry.
+Cotton is NOT acceptable and down must be kept dry.
 Clothing should be able to layer without encumbering movement.

 Travel